- Introduction

 Sizable down payments

-When borrowers are applying for a loan with a private lender, the same principles apply as would when approaching a major bank.
+When borrowers are applying for a loan with a private lender, the same principles apply as they would when approaching a major bank.
 Paperwork must be filled out, and the borrower must provide the necessary documents, and appraisals will be reviewed on any existing properties (especially in the case of applying for a second mortgage on a given property).

-Are Private Lenders Better than Banks?
+Are Private Lenders Better Than Banks?

 The defining factors that will determine your mortgage search will be based on: